 PILLAR #6: ACCOUNTABILITY

-Another key factor in your quest to manage your time is accountability.
-Knowing whether you are making adequate progress on your goals or not is crucial to detect where your plans need adjustment and to maintain your motivation.
+Another key factor in your quest to managing your time is accountability.
+Knowing whether you are making adequate progress on your goals or not is crucial to detect where your plans need adjustment and maintain your motivation.

-Productivity experts recommend to keep a log and track everything that happens with your time, from the tasks you worked on to the interruptions that arose.
+Productivity experts recommend to keep a log and track everything that happens with your time, from the tasks you worked on to the interruptions that happened.

 Regularly (preferably once a week), you should analyze this log and evaluate your progress.
 If something needs to change, change it.

 Rewards play an important role in accountability too.
 They bring motivation and are the perfect validation that you are making progress on your goals.

 Some tools offer rewards as a way to motivate the user (like karma points or badges), but you can set your own personal rewards if you prefer (like buying yourself a gift after finishing a project).